Phone Number:

 BP 3120 Appointment

-• Appointed members of the board of directors shall hold office until completion of the term in process or until their successor has been elected, unless they sooner resign, be removed, or become ineligible to continue to serve in such capacity.
+Appointed members of the board of directors shall hold office until completion of the term in process or until their successor has been elected, unless they sooner resign, are removed, or become ineligible to continue to serve in such capacity.

 Adopted: January 29, 2022